 There are many funeral services that fail to understand how to go about making the necessary arrangements for orthodox funerals in Sydney.
 This is mainly because they have not been exposed to much about the orthodox church.
-Generally speaking while there are varying degrees of orthodoxy within the Eastern Orthodox Church itself, most Eastern Orthodox Christians believe that salvation can only be achieved by living a holy, Christ like life also called deification.
+Generally speaking, while there are varying degrees of orthodoxy within the Eastern Orthodox Church itself, most Eastern Orthodox Christians believe that salvation can only be achieved by living a holy, Christ-like life also called deification.
 Interestingly, since traditional Western ideas or notions of heaven and hell in this faith are nonexistent, the belief rather is that both hell and heaven are an experience of being within God’s eternal presence.

 Preparing the body for an orthodox funeral in Sydney requires washing and then clothing.
 Usually, it is family and very close friends that perform this traditionally alongside a priest.
 If the person who passed away was a military veteran they would be clothed in their uniform.
 If they had a role in the church they would be dressed in robes.
 After the body has been thoroughly bathed as per tradition, it is then dressed and placed in a casket.
-The priest present will then sprinkle some holy water on all the four sides of the casket prior to placing the body inside.
+The priest present will then sprinkle some holy water on all four sides of the casket prior to placing the body inside.